 - 8.1 DMC consulted with stakeholders primarily through face to face interviews and where that was not possible via teleconference.
-The consultative record listing stakeholders interviewed, and submissions received in response to the Issues Paper is provided at Appendix II. - 8.2 Where the relevant parties have agreed we have published these submissions on our website with this draft Report. - 8.3 Feedback was also received via a stakeholder survey.
+The consultative record listing stakeholders interviewed, and submissions received in response to the Issues Paper and the draft Final Report is provided at Appendix II. - 8.2 Feedback from the submissions to the draft Final Report has been referenced in the sections related to the subject matter throughout the Report.
+Where the relevant parties have agreed we have published these submissions on our website with both the draft and Final Reports at https://dmcca.com.au/iga-review/ - 8.3 Feedback was also received via a stakeholder survey.
 The full results of the survey are provided in Appendix I. - 8.4 In the tables below, we have summarised the feedback received from stakeholders during the interviews (mainly during September to December 2018) and identified their issues. - 8.5 As noted previously the consultation with stakeholders occurred before the release of MOR version 5.
 Therefore, some of the stakeholders' concerns listed below may not now accurately reflect stakeholders' view of the MOR.